 By using relevant channels, you can ensure all of your supporters are tuned in to your nonprofit’s efforts and excited to contribute to your cause.
 We can’t wait to see how you make these modern methods your own!

-If you have any comments or questions you can reach out to us at Elevation!
+If you have any comments or questions you can reach out to us.
 We love hearing from you!
 Also check out our portfolio on Behance and let us know what you think!